pypa/distlib/docs/tutorial.rst

   ``PackageFinder`` class in ``pip``, or as documented in the ``setuptools`` documentation as the approach used by ``easy_install``.

+* :class:`AggregatingLocator` -- this takes a list of other aggregators and delegates finding projects to them.
+It can either return the first result found (i.e. from the first aggregator in the list provided which returns a non-empty result), or a merged result from all the aggregators in the list.

 An example of usage is given below::

     >>> from distlib.locators import SimpleScrapingLocator